 Packing cubes save space, keep you organized, and make repacking a cinch.
 We have three sets, but my favorite is the Eagle Creek’s Original Starter set, especially the Garment Folder.
-The other two are more budget friendly options, but have still held up well over the years.
+The other two are more budget friendly options, but they have still held up well over the years.

 If you have questions for us or suggestions for other readers, please leave a message in the comments below.

 We recommend and use these companies to arrange our travel plans; they make travel planning easy and affordable.
 If you have questions on our experiences, feel free to ask us!

 We use Skyscanner to compare flights all over the world.
 Their “anywhere” feature shows the cheapest destinations from wherever you want to fly.

 Booking.com has been our go to hotel booking site since 2007.
 They are easy to use, with a great selection of accommodation, and usually have the best deals.

 Rentalcars.com make comparing offers across various companies easy.
 We find them the quickest and easiest way to identify the best deal, no matter the country.

 Amazon consistently has the best range and availability of travel gear online.